15 Reasons Prince Harry Is Going to Be a Great Dad

 He loves sports and the great outdoors

 In the hyper-competitive royal family, Harry is said to be the best athlete of the bunch—and that’s saying a lot.
-His love of all forms of sport from polo to swimming to soccer is surely something he’ll want to pass down to his kids and keep him connected to them in a fun, healthy way.
-Reportedly, Meghan’s even gotten him into yoga, so the entire family will be able to stay in fine form as they grow.
+His love of all kinds of sports—from polo to swimming to soccer—is surely something he’ll want to pass down to his son.
+Baby Sussex has a father who will certainly be able to coach him in any sport he likes.
+Reportedly, Meghan’s even gotten Harry into yoga, so the entire family will be able to stay in fine form as they grow.

 He understands many of the issues kids face.